A Complete Guide to the Takata Airbag Recall: Ensure Your Safety

 Where You Can Take Your Recalled Vehicle

-Once you’ve identified that your vehicle is in fact a recalled vehicle, call a local dealer and get it fixed for free.
-You aren’t required to take it to the dealership where you purchased the vehicle, nor does your vehicle still need to be under warranty.
-The work will always be performed free of charge.
+Once you’ve identified that your vehicle is, in fact, a recalled vehicle, call a local dealer and get it fixed for free.
+You do not have to take your vehicle to the dealership where you purchased the vehicle.
+In addition, your vehicle does not need to be under warranty.
+Repairs will always be free of charge.

 Older vehicles often have had multiple owners and sometimes transactions aren’t recorded.
-This results in recall notices not always getting to the right hands.
-There is no federal requirement that sellers of used cars fix safety recalls, let alone even disclose them to potential buyers.
+This results in the potential for recall notices not making it to the right hands.
+Further, there is no federal requirement that sellers of used cars fix safety recalls, let alone even disclose them to potential buyers.
 When purchasing a used car, it is even more prudent that you take all the necessary precautions before buying.

-If you have been injured by a defective airbag, you should consult with an experienced product liability attorney as soon as possible.
-If you have been injured in a collision in which the airbag malfunctioned, you could bring a product liability lawsuit against the manufacturer of the airbag.
+If you or a loved one have suffered injury by a defective Takata airbag, you should consult with an experienced product liability attorney as soon as possible.
+If you are injured in a collision in which the airbag malfunctioned, you could bring a product liability lawsuit against the manufacturer of the airbag.